 What does it take to be a Smith Scholar?
-“It takes a lot of hard work, open-mindedness, patience, and appreciation,” says first year student Nhat Le ‘20, a biology major and member of the James F. Smith, S.J., Collegiate Scholars Program.
+“It takes a lot of hard work, open-mindedness, patience, and appreciation,” says Nhat Le ‘20, a biology major and member of the James F. Smith, S.J., Collegiate Scholars Program.
 Fortunately, these are all skills Le is already equipped with, making her a perfect fit for the program.

 The Smith Scholars Program is a relatively new initiative at Le Moyne which provides financial support for exemplary, yet financially limited students.
 The program funds a total of two-thirds of their scholars’ tuitions, with one of those thirds rewarded through an external internship.
 For Le, that means working an additional ten hours a week as a marketing intern at Sodexo, after already balancing her rigorous biology course load.
 Next semester, Le will work twenty hours a week.

 While challenging, the program is rewarding—and not just financially.
 “Smith Scholars are really hard working.
 We’re not here just because Le Moyne helps us with our tuition,” says Le.
 “We’re here because we care about our future, and we want to do something meaningful with it.
 We really want experience and exposure to the real world, and this program allows us to do that.”

 “The internship is one of the reasons why this program is special compared to other scholarship programs,” Le adds.
 Indeed, the Smith Scholars Program is unique because it allows students to pay for their education through a pre-arranged internship, which simultaneously provides them with life skills, professional experience, and critical business connections.